bugzilla/bugzilla/docs/en/rst/installing/linux.rst

    distribution you are using, but are often called :file:`<packagename>-devel`.

-   .. todo:: Give examples for Debian/Ubuntu and RedHat?
+   .. todo:: Give examples for Debian/Ubuntu and RedHat.
+             Convert this item to a bug after checkin.

 .. _linux-config-webserver: